shanesoh/stackx-securing-microservices/slides.md

 --

-* Purpose-built for sidecar usage
-    * Possible to auto inject as k8s sidecars
-    * Easy to deploy as a Docker container on the host for legacy VM workloads

---

 * Future-proofing
     * Currently east-west traffic goes through API gateway which provides functionalities like traffic control and logging centrally